Radojko Avramović: Singapore

 Avramović scouted Hariss Harun and handed him his international debut in a friendly against North Korea on 24 June 2007.
 With this appearance, Hariss became the youngest ever player to play for Singapore at the age of 16 years and 217 days, breaking the previous record held by Singapore legend Fandi Ahmad who debuted at 17 years, 3 months and 23 days.
 Avramović would later describe Hariss as an "exceptional player".
-Singapore were drawn against Palestine in the first round of the 2010 World Cup qualification.
+Singapore were drawn against Palestine in the first round of the 2010 FIFA World Cup qualification.
 The Lions won the first match 4–0 and were awarded a 3–0 walkover win in the home leg after Palestine failed to turn up for the fixture.
 On 1 November, Avramović called up striker Aleksandar Đurić, who was not on the FAS's Foreign Sports Talent Scheme and had gained Singaporean citizenship in September for non-footballing reasons. Đurić made his international debut at the age of 37 years and 89 days against Tajikistan in the first leg of the second round of the World Cup qualifiers on 9 November, contributing with an immediate impact by scoring both goals in a 2–0 victory.
 Hours prior to kick-off in the same match, national team captain Aide Iskandar announced his immediate retirement from international football.
 Aide had been suspended from the national team and missed a friendly against UAE and the World Cup qualifier against Palestine after he was banned for insulting a domestic league referee in August.
 Singapore defeated Tajikistan 3–1 on aggregate to reach the third round for the first time.
 Avramović then led the Singapore under-23 team at the 2007 Southeast Asian Games in December where they won the bronze medal.
 Their performances in 2007 won the Lions and Avramović the Team of the Year and the Coach of the Year awards at the Singapore Sports Awards respectively.
 Avramović was only the third football coach after Choo Seng Quee and Jita Singh to achieve the coaching honour.

 The World Cup third qualifying round draw grouped Singapore with Uzbekistan, Saudi Arabia and Lebanon, with fixtures starting in February 2008.
 Despite two wins over Lebanon, the gulf in quality was evident in a 7–3 home defeat to Uzbekistan.
 Saudi Arabia and Uzbekistan also had 3–0 victories awarded in place of 2–0 and 1–0 wins respectively as a result of Singapore fielding an ineligible player.
-Defending champions Singapore started the 2008 AFF Suzuki Cup with a perfect record in the group stage, registering wins over Cambodia, Myanmar and co-hosts Indonesia.
+Defending champions Singapore started the 2008 AFF Championship with a perfect record in the group stage, registering wins over Cambodia, Myanmar and co-hosts Indonesia.
 The first leg of the semi-finals against Vietnam ended in a goalless draw.
 Singapore then conceded a late goal in the home leg to bow out of the competition to the eventual tournament winners.